polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 To maintain engagement and a competitive spirit among teams and developers, we will implement a leaderboard to track team's performance according to the rubric.
 This will help Polymer ultimately facilitate rewards, promoting healthy competition and community engagement, encouraging participants to put their best foot forward.

+**Submissions will be reviewed on a rolling basis and to help us priortize your project - provide a working demo, engage with community and start onboarding users.
+Team that can showcase adoption within the community will be prioritzed.**

 ## Developer Incentives
 PIT offers developers opportunities for engagement and potentially influence the future direction of Polymer's interop solutions.
 By excelling on the leaderboard, which will be rewarded based on percentile, participants can earn reward attributes and stand a chance to receive potential future developer allocation.